Smart 2D LiDAR Radar & Advanced Security Hub

 |---|---|---|

-| embassy-stm32 | Async HAL for STM32 | Hardware access for I2C, GPIO, ADC, and PWM |
+| embassy-stm32 | Async HAL for STM32 | Hardware access for I2C, GPIO, ADC, PWM, and USB |

-| embassy-executor | Async task executor | Schedules concurrent firmware tasks |
+| embassy-executor | Async task executor | Schedules 7 concurrent firmware tasks |

 | embassy-time | Embedded timers | Delay management and periodic sensor polling |

-| embassy-usb | USB device stack | Implementing USB Bulk endpoints for PC communication |
+| embassy-usb | USB device stack | Implementing USB CDC ACM endpoints for PC communication |

-| embassy-sync | Async synchronization primitives | Providing Channels and Signals to safely move sensor data between tasks. |
+| embassy-sync | Async synchronization primitives | Channels and Signals to safely move sensor data between tasks |

-| embassy-embedded-hal | Adapter for Embedded HAL | Bridging Embassy drivers with the standard Rust embedded ecosystem. |
+| embassy-embedded-hal | Adapter for Embedded HAL | Bridging Embassy drivers with the standard Rust embedded ecosystem |

-| cortex-m | ARM Cortex-M low-level access | Handling low-level CPU operations and critical sections. |
+| cortex-m | ARM Cortex-M low-level access | Handling low-level CPU operations and critical sections |

-| cortex-m-rt | Startup and runtime for ARM | Managing the reset handler and memory initialization of the STM32. |
+| cortex-m-rt | Startup and runtime for ARM | Managing the reset handler and memory initialization of the STM32 |

-| panic-probe | Debug panic handler | Catching code crashes and printing the stack trace over the debug probe. |
+| panic-probe | Debug panic handler | Catching code crashes and printing the stack trace over the debug probe |

-| defmt | Deferred formatting | Providing high-efficiency logging to debug sensor values in real-time. |
+| defmt | Deferred formatting | High-efficiency logging to debug sensor values in real-time |

-| micromath | no_std math library | Computing trigonometric functions for coordinate mapping |
+| micromath | no_std math library | Computing sin/cos for polar-to-Cartesian coordinate mapping |

-| vl53l0x | ToF Sensor Driver | Reading distance data from your laser sensor over I2C. |
+| vl53l0x | ToF Sensor Driver | Reading distance data from the laser sensor over I2C |